Reading and Literacy

 Enhance your teaching license.

-Our Reading Endorsement gives working educators the expertise they need to advance in their careers.
+Our Reading and Literacy program gives working educators the expertise they need to advance in their careers.

 A history of excellence.

 Notre Dame College has successfully trained tomorrow’s educators for more than a century.